RDTvlokip/InfiniQA/README.md

 # 🏆 Complete Benchmark of French Q&A Datasets

+*Please note: The benchmarks of the other datasets were taken from the official papers and the InfiniQA benchmark was done internally!*

 ## 📊 Ranking by Composite Score (/100)

 | 🏅 Rank | Dataset | Composite Score | Size | EM Score | F1 Score | BLEU-4 | ROUGE-L | Unique Vocab | Duplicates |